jordyob03/DesktopPhotoEditor/readme.md

-# DesktopPhotoEditor Instructions to make a functional project
+# DesktopPhotoEditor Instructions to make a Functional Project

 Step 1: Install IntelliJ (Link for download: https://www.jetbrains.com/idea/download/?section=windows) Will have the selection to download for Mac, Windows or Linux.
 Download the version for your specific software